abdiels/abdiels.com/_posts/2024-07-03-Snowflake-and-AWS.md

 ## Running Terraform
 As you know, I am a firm believer on automating everything, so as shown above I went with Terraform to create the infrastructure for this post instead of doing it manually from the console.
-The Snowflake wiki in medium shows how to this same process in the console if you are interested in doing it that way.
+The Snowflake wiki in medium shows how to do this same process in the console if you are interested in doing it that way.
 You can find such article [here](https://snowflakewiki.medium.com/connecting-snowflake-to-aws-ef7b6de1d6aa).
 The full terraform code for this post can be found [here](https://github.com/abdiels/TerraformSnowflake).
 I am assuming that you have
 Terraform installed in your computer as well as AWS CLI.

 Before you can run this terraform script, you will need to install SnowSQL.
 SnowSQL is a CLI client provided by Snowflake.
-I used to update the integration once we get the real role information.
+I used it to update the integration once we get the real role information.
 You can use this [link](https://docs.snowflake.com/en/user-guide/snowsql-install-config) to install
 SnowSQL if you don't have it already.
 Once that is installed, you can proceed to initialize the Terraform working directory with the command "terraform init".